|

 means that the lawyers set aside the company, as if its not

-there, to go after your person assets; to satisfy the
+there, to go after your person assets.
+What's their goal?

 - The California Franchise Tax